MrGranddy/Bilge-Blob-Creator/README.md

 (It probably also work with older versions, I did not check it.)
 ```

-(I used these versions but most of lower versions should work)

 ### Conclusion:
 Frames are created with a vectorized implementation so it is fast but if you want
 to create multiple frames you have to use a loop in this implementation but for multiple